|

 Integrated Plant Genetics, Inc. (IPG) is a development stage biotechnology

-company, in business to develop, produce and license new genetic technologies for the purpose of
+company, in business to develop, produce and license new technologies for the purpose of

 horticultural, agricultural and forest tree improvement and disease control.
 The Company currently